|

 names we use for wasps can be very confusing.

-The most common social wasps that cause problems for
+The social wasps that cause problems for people

-people worldwide are discussed below.
-These wasps make
+worldwide are discussed below.
+These wasps make large,

-large, papery nests either below ground or above
+papery nests either below ground or above ground.
+Some

-habit that brings them into contact with people
+brings them into contact with people that makes them

 There are many species of yellowjackets